It's 6.46 a.m. on November 24th, 2013, here in the Pacific Northwest of North America.

 It was a win-win for everybody.

-So I made arrangements to buy it, and even sent him money as a down payment, which he was going to use as as part of funding towards getting the insurance to coming on over here.
+I even sent him money as a down payment, which he was going to use as part of funding towards getting the insurance to coming on over here.

 That was the big deal, was the insurance on the boat.

-Anyway, though, uh long story.
+Anyway, though, long story.

-Uh boat is damaged, deal is cancelled.
+Boat is damaged, deal is canceled.

-And then it because I was bearing the cost, it cost a lot of money to get even part of that money back.
+And then because I was bearing the cost, it cost a lot of money to get even part of that money back.

-And it's due to the banker system and and the thing called the SWIFT, this um wire transfer system that the banks run that the Americans control, that the Kabbalists control, the Zionist bankers control, and they impose heavy fees on the movement of money back and forth.
+And it's due to the banker system and the thing called the SWIFT, this wire transfer system that the banks run that the Americans control, that the Kabbalists control, the Zionist bankers control, and they impose heavy fees on the movement of money back and forth.

 And I'm talking heavy fucking fees, even on little tiny bits of money.

-And I went I was uh staggered.
+And I was staggered.

 I lost like $200 trying to get that money back.